Storage-Tech-2/Contests/Jul2025/README.md

 ### Submission Guidelines
 - Submit a schematic of the design with a description of what items it sorts, and what features it has to #contest-submissions .
 Note: what you submit for the contest will NOT be considered for archival by default.
+- You must have made the bulk of the device during the contest.
+You can use existing components but submissions of full devices already published elsewhere may be heavily penalized.

 ### Prizes
 - The winning team will be awarded a special role (unstackable champion) in the community and recognition for their achievement.